 Is Quantum Computing a Threat to Blockchain?
-Prepare Now! - YaNoticias
+Prepare Now! - YANoticias

 To counteract these looming threats, innovative solutions are being developed:

 – Zero-Knowledge Proofs (ZKPs): These cryptographic methods enhance privacy and security without revealing the underlying data.
-They are poised to offer a strong defense against potential quantum attacks.
+They are poised to offer a strong defence against potential quantum attacks.

 – Quantum-Resistant Algorithms: Algorithms like BLAKE2 are being considered for implementing robust security measures that remain resilient in a quantum landscape.